-The most basic MTG is the $f(R)$ theory of gravity \cite{Felice_2010,Faraoni_2010, Harko_2018}, which substitutes a function of the Ricci scalar $f(R)$ for the Ricci scalar $R$ in the Einstein-Hilbert action of GR.
-This theory shows its versatility in cosmology, black hole physics \cite{Maroto_2009,Nashed_2022, Hazarika_2024,Chaturvedi_2023, Karmakar_2024}, cosmic ray physics \cite{SPS_20241, SPS_20242}, and other theoretical research fields \cite{Gogoi_2020, Calza_2018, Ying_2014}.
-The Refs.~\cite{Gogoi_2021, Li_2007, Duniya_2023, Bajardi_2022,Goswami_2014} contain a comprehensive collection of cosmological studies for both isotropic and anisotropic Universes using the $f(R)$ theory of gravity.
-The $f(R,T)$ gravity \cite{Harko_2018, Harko_2011}, in which the gravitational Lagrangian density is the arbitrary function of both the Ricci scalar and the trace $T$ of the energy-momentum tensor $T_{\mu\nu}$, is another well-liked MTG in cosmology as well as other areas of gravitational physics and related domains.
-The source term that represents the change in the energy-momentum tensor with respect to the metric is the foundation of the $f(R,T)$ theory.
-The matter Lagrangian density $\mathcal{L_M}$ serves as the basis for the general formulation of this source term.
+One of the {simplest MTGs} is the $f(R)$ gravity theory \cite{Felice_2010,Faraoni_2010, Harko_2018} in which Ricci scalar has been substituted by a function of the Ricci scalar $f(R)$ in the to modify the Einstein-Hilbert action.
+This theory shows its versatility in cosmology, physics related to black holes \cite{Maroto_2009,Nashed_2022, Hazarika_2024, Chaturvedi_2023, Karmakar_2024}, physics of the cosmic rays \cite{SPS_20241, SPS_20242}, and other theoretical research fields \cite{Gogoi_2020, Calza_2018, Ying_2014}.
+The Refs.~\cite{Gogoi_2021, Li_2007, Duniya_2023, Bajardi_2022,Goswami_2014} contain a comprehensive collection of cosmological studies for both conventional isotropic as well as anisotropic metrics using the $f(R)$ gravity theory.
+In $f(R,T)$ gravity theory, the gravitational Lagrangian density is composed of any arbitrary linear or nonlinear function of the Ricci scalar with the trace $T$ of the energy-momentum tensor $T_{\mu\nu}$\cite{Harko_2018, Harko_2011}.
+In this theory, the variation of the energy-momentum tensor with the metric is the source term, and it is represented by the term $\mathcal{L_M}$, which is known as the matter Lagrangian density in the general mathematical expression of the action.
 The field equations generated by each $\mathcal{L_M}$ option are distinct \cite{Kavya_2022, Jaybhaye_2024, Jaybhaye_2022}.
-Numerous studies have been conducted using the $f(R,T)$ theory of gravity, some may be found in Refs.~\cite{Harko_2011, Jeakel_2024, Baffou_2021, Tretyakov_2018, Malik_2024, Rudra_2021}.
-In addition to these MTGs, some other theories, such as teleparallel gravity theories, like $f(T)$ gravity theory \cite{Cai_2016, Sabiee_2022, Dimakis_2024, Fayaz_2014, Briffa_2023}, $f(Q)$ gravity theory \cite{Sarmah_2023, Sarmah_2024, Khyllep_2023, espo, Koussour_2023, Shabani_2024, Shahoo_2024}, and some standard model extension (SME) like bumblebee gravity theory \cite{Capelo_2015, Maluf_2021, Sarmah_2024b}, which are usually termed together as the alternative theories of gravity (ATGs), have gained popularity among cosmological scholars in recent years.
+Numerous studies have been conducted using the $f(R,T)$ gravity theory, some of them are included in the Refs.~\cite{Harko_2011, Jeakel_2024, Baffou_2021, Tretyakov_2018, Malik_2024, Rudra_2021}.
+In addition to these MTGs, some other theories, such as teleparallel gravity theories, like $f(T)$ theory of gravity \cite{Cai_2016, Sabiee_2022, Dimakis_2024, Fayaz_2014,Briffa_2023}, $f(Q)$ theory of gravity \cite{Sarmah_2023, Sarmah_2024, Khyllep_2023, espo, Koussour_2023, Shabani_2024, Shahoo_2024}, along with some standard model extension (SME), like the bumblebee gravity theory \cite{Capelo_2015, Maluf_2021, Sarmah_2024b}, which are usually termed together as the alternative gravity theories (ATGs) have gained popularity among cosmological scholars in recent years.
 Comparison of these MTGs and ATGs to data has yielded encouraging results \cite{Kavya_2022, Rudra_2021, Briffa_2023, Sarmah_2024b, Shahoo_2024}.